balenaltd/handbook/ResinHUP.md

 ```

-The log should finish with something like:
+Each device's log should finish with something like this:

 ```
 ...